IX. SMFA Policies

-Live animals are not allowed in the buildings without special permission from Student Affairs (ex. animals that assist persons with disabilities or animals used in the classroom as part of the curriculum).
-Requests for use of animals as part of the curriculum or for therapeutic purposes must be made in writing to the Assistant Dean of Students Affairs for the SMFA at Tufts.
+Live animals are not allowed in the buildings without special permission from Student Life (ex. animals that assist persons with disabilities or animals used in the classroom as part of the curriculum).
+Requests for use of animals as part of the curriculum or for therapeutic purposes must be made in writing to the Assistant Dean of Students Life for the SMFA at Tufts.

 Storage of Art

 Every student is responsible for the safety and storage of his or her own artwork.
 Availability of storage space varies within each of the studio areas and classrooms.
 The areas and/or faculty who teach in the space supervise all available storage.
 Any work left in any studio storage space or common area during the academic year must have permission to be stored there by Student Life, and must be clearly labeled with name, contact information, and end-dates for storage to prevent against loss, damage, and/or theft.
 Artwork may not be stored in corridors or other public areas and neither artwork or performance pieces should block stairways, public entrances, or fire exits.
 In addition, installations/paintings should not be placed or stored in the faculty/student mailbox area or in the administrative offices area.
 Consult with a faculty or staff member if you are uncertain about how and where to work on or to store projects.